dennisXZX/web-developer-notes/NPM.md

   // running "npm run client" will actually run the command "npm run start" in the client folder "client": "npm run start --prefix client",

-  // use concurrently to run backend and frontend server at the same time "dev": "concurrently \"npm run server\" \"npm run client\""
+  // use concurrently to run backend and frontend dev servers at the same time "dev": "concurrently \"npm run server\" \"npm run client\""

   // run Webpack with a specified config file and in watch mode